GRCDEV/ArduSim/help/setup.md

         make sitl -j4
         sim_vehicle.py -w

     Once fully loaded, use "Ctrl+D" to close the running program.
 The second line builds the multicopter firmware *arducopter.elf*, and the third one uses MAVProxy to finally build the multicopter executable file *arducopter.exe* located in *C:\cygwin\home\user_name\ardupilot\build\sitl\bin*.
-Copy that file, and also the file *C:\cygwin\home\user_name\ardupilot\Tools\autotest\default_params\copter.param* to the root of the Eclipse project to finish the basic setup process.
+Copy that file, and also the file *C:\cygwin\home\user_name\ardupilot\Tools\autotest\default_params\copter.param* to the target folder of the Eclipse project to finish the basic setup process.
 If you plan to execute ArduSim in a real multicopter, copy these two files and *ardusim.ini* from the root of the Eclipse project beside the *.jar* file.

 8. It is suggested (optional) to install [ImDisk Virtual Disk Driver](https://sourceforge.net/projects/imdisk-toolkit/) and run ArduCopter as Administrator in order to use a RAM Drive to store temporary files from the virtual multicopters.
 This setup speeds up the execution when running ArduSim on a computer with a slow hard drive.